Issues tracker

 • Health issues in Leeds are ongoing.
 The Leeds Parent Carer Forum and Designated Clinical Officer will meet regularly and share updates.

-• The Leeds Parent Carer Forum and Health delivered an ARFID support workshop for parents and carers at the 2025 Leeds Local Offer Live event.
+• Delivered an ARFID support workshop for parents and carers at the 2025 Leeds Local Offer Live event.

-• The Leeds Parent Carer Forum have surveyed parents at the Leeds Local Offer Live event (March 2025) and via an online survey around ARFID support.
-The final report will be submitted to the ICB in February 2026.
+• Surveyed parents at the Leeds Local Offer Live event (March 2025) around ARFID support, and also shared the survey electronically.
+The final report will be shared with the ICB in February 2026.

-• The Leeds Parent Carer Forum held an ARFID support coffee morning for families in September 2025.
+• Facilitated an ARFID support coffee morning for families in September 2025.

-• Parents and carer are increasingly having to give up work to support their child at home as they cannot attend school due to school not being able to meet their needs.
+• Parents and carers have fedback that they are increasingly having to give up work to support their child at home as they cannot attend school due to school not being able to meet their needs.
 How do families challenge this?

-• LA not supporting EOTAS packages and naming them in EHCPs.
+• Families have shared that the LA do not support EOTAS packages and naming them in EHCPs.

 Who the issues were raised by